Presencial, Online, Streaming

 Objectives:

 To understand the real impact of AI on financial and legal processes, identifying specific opportunities and risks.
-Likewise, the aim will be to analyze the transition toward AI-based models in financial or legal departments, exploring tangible use cases (compliance, risk prediction, accounting automation, treasury optimization, etc.).
+Likewise, the aim will be to analyse the transition towards AI-based models in financial or legal departments, exploring tangible use cases (compliance, risk prediction, accounting automation, treasury optimization, etc.).

 Syllabus: